 Here are a few tips to help with sorting your articles.
 Please seperate your recycling into the following three categories:

 Accepted: Clean glass jars and bottles, including green, brown and blue glass.

-Not Accepted: Broken glass, glassware, ligh bulbs, mirror or window glass.
+Not Accepted: Broken glass, glassware, light bulbs, mirror or window glass.

-Place recycling into shopping bags or recycling bins (maximium weight = 10kg).
+Place recycling into shopping bags or recycling bins (maximum weight = 10kg per bin).

 eDay - Computer Recycling